What to Do If Your Luggage Arrives Damaged (A Step-by-Step Travel Guide)

 Do this within the airline’s deadline, often within 7 days.
 Missing deadlines can invalidate claims.

-7. Check If Travel Insurance Covers
+7. Check If Travel Insurance Covers It

 If airline compensation is limited: